-Our Aim is to commission & complete the transformation of the tunnel which passes under Wyke Road with an enduring quality Mural.
-Since it was refurbished we can see it is a most brilliant space and enormous canvas itching for something good to happen.
+Our Aim is to give confidence to all local people to be part of the creative design process and think about and submit ideas for how we make a problem public space a Place of Pride.
+Eventually we hope we can complete the actual transformation of the tunnel, which passes under Wyke Road, with an enduring top quality Mural.
+Go and have a look if you don’t already know it well.
+[It is also a good place to sing in and play music.]
+Since it was refurbished we can see it could be a most brilliant space and it is an enormous canvas itching for something good to happen.

 The tunnel – is irresistible!
-The idea is that one complete brilliant mural would gain respect and limit ad-hoc graffiti.
-Having said that, the budget will include applying anti-graffiti paint, in this way we can deal with low level incursions before they become a problem.
+The idea is that one complete brilliant mural would gain respect.
+We won’t forget the maintenance, ad-hoc graffiti can be dealt with, washed off the applied anti-graffiti clear top coat before it gets going.
 The new grey lining is beginning to attract random graffiti but we hope that these creative people and many others will be inspired to enter into the Competition and hopefully win a prize.

 The thing about a design project is the delight of being introduced to other people’s ideas and stuff one would never think of oneself.
 We see this project as an ideal way for different people with different ideas to connect and be connected.

-With this assisted career changing chance of a lifetime the completed Mural covering the entire tunnel surface will be stunning.
+With this assisted career changing chance of a lifetime a completed Mural covering the entire tunnel surface will be stunning.
+To design is to believe in the future.
+We aim to make it happen.
+First we need that absolutely brilliant Idea.
 Whether you are passionate about music or cupcakes or anything else family friendly your ideas could be a delight to others.

 Whether we draw on the past to imagine the future what interests us as individuals can be envisioned in a new form on this tunnel canvas and shown to others.
 Public Art shares ideas with all who pass-by.
 It is a very big conversation presented to the viewer.
 You meet the mural in what ever way you wish and having seen something on the wall that is new you can speculate on what is there and perhaps take your ideas about it that the work has prompted with with you to a new place. . . .